 on the upstream configuration, will perform health checks on the targets,

-making them as healthy or unhealthy whether they are responsive or not.
+marking them as healthy or unhealthy based on whether they are responsive or not.
 The

 ring-balancer will then only route traffic to healthy targets.